jparker/oxr/README.md

 # OXR

-This gem provides a basic interface to the [Open Exchange Rates](https://openexchangerates.org) API.
+This gem provides a basic interface to the
+[Open Exchange Rates](https://openexchangerates.org) API.
+At present, only the API calls available to free plans have been implemented.

 ## Installation